roopeshbabubh/projects/README.md

 ## Removing Content

-To remove existing blogs, comments, or users, you should be an ADMIN.
+To remove existing blogs, comments you can be USER or ADMIN, but for or users you should be an ADMIN.
 Security measures are in place, and basic authentication is required.

 ### Removing a Blog
 - **DELETE** `http://localhost:8080/api/blogpost/remove-blog/{blogId}`